arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-temp-sensor/content.md

 ## Final Results

-Finally, you will be able to monitor your room temperature from your smartphone, hub or asking to your personal assistant.
+Finally, you will be able to monitor your room temperature from your smartphone, hub or asking your personal assistant.

 ![Temperature sensor final result](assets/temp-sensor.png)